mnicolae/learning-notes/README.md

 * [The Subtle Art of Not Giving a Fuck: A Counterintuitive Approach to Living a Good Life](books/the-subtle-art-of-not-giving-a-fuck.md) by **Mark Manson**, 2016.
 * [Understanding the Four Rules of Simple Design](books/understanding-the-four-rules-of-simple-design.md) by **Corey Haines**, 2014.
 * [Clean Code: A Handbook of Agile Software Craftsmanship](books/clean-code.md) by **Robert C. Martin**, 2008.

-If you are interested in the books I read, [follow me in Goodreads](https://www.goodreads.com/keyvanakbary).

 ### Talks